ashtonvaz710/Machine-Learning-Experiments/DBSCAN/README.md

 Run your own implementation of DBSCAN on circles.csv, blobs.csv, and moons.csv

-## 20ng, fashion, household
+## 20ng, household

-Run your DBSCAN algorithm on the 20NG dataset, the FASHION dataset, and the Household dataset and evaluate results. <br /><br />
+Run your DBSCAN algorithm on the 20NG dataset, and the Household dataset and evaluate results. <br /><br />
 Implement both phases <br />(1) neighborhoods creation,<br /> (2) DBSCAN.<br /><br />
 Perform trial and error for parameters epsilon and MinPts